EU Recommends That Travelers From China Be Required to Take a Covid Test Before Entering Europe - NewsBreak

 Ally of ex-Pakistan PM wins confidence vote in blow to gov't

-LAHORE, Pakistan (AP) — A political ally of Pakistan’s former prime minister won a vote of confidence early Thursday in the Punjab Assembly, a major blow to the federal government, officials said.
-Pervez Elahi secured 186 votes in the 371-seat Punjab Assembly to remain the chief minister in...
+LAHORE, Pakistan — (AP) — A political ally of Pakistan's former prime minister won a vote of confidence early Thursday in the Punjab Assembly, a major blow to the federal government, officials said.
+Pervez Elahi secured 186 votes in the 371-seat Punjab Assembly to remain the chief minister...

 Flexport to Lay Off 20% of Its Global Workforce